MiniZinc/libminizinc/docs/en/spec.rst

     let { var int: x; } in ...;    % ok
     let {     int: x; } in ...;    % illegal

-For let local variables with initialisers, the type-inst can be ommitted by using the :mzn:`any` keyword, in which case the type-inst is inferred from the initialiser:
+For let local variables with initialisers, the type-inst can be omitted by using the :mzn:`any` keyword, in which case the type-inst is inferred from the initialiser:

 .. code-block:: minizinc